AI-Alternative/.github/profile/README.md

-## aialternative.co: Your Directory for AI Tools
+## AI Alternative: Your Directory for AI Tools

-### What is AI Alternative?

-aialternative.co is a [curated directory of AI tools](https://aialternative.co/) designed to help you find the right AI solutions quickly and easily.
+AI Alternative is a [curated directory of AI tools](https://aialternative.co/) designed to help you find the right AI solutions quickly and easily.

 ### Key Features